pantheon-systems/documentation/source/content/guides/wordpress-composer/02-wordpress-composer-managed.md

 This section provides information on how to use Bedrock with Integrated Composer on a WordPress site.

 WordPress does not natively support [Composer](https://getcomposer.org/), however, [Bedrock](https://roots.io/bedrock/) is a WordPress-specific framework for using Composer on WordPress sites.
-Bedrock also provides a custom [WordPress project structure](https://docs.roots.io/bedrock/master/folder-structure/) that helps simplify working on large projects with multiple plugins and custom code.

 ## Requirements